 She has taught at the University of Denver, University of Iowa Writers’ Workshop, Texas State University, Tulane University, and Vermont College.
 She is currently a professor and poet-in-residence at Sonoma State University in Rohnert Park, California, where she is the founder and editor of VOLT.
-She lives north of San Francisco.
+She lives in the San Francisco Bay Area.

 Peace (Omnidawn Publishing, 2014)